 Union College provides counseling services to all of its students free of charge.
 Our professional counselor centers have extensive training in psychology and human behavior and can address a variety of issues.

 People see counselors when they find they need a little extra emotional support for a variety of reasons, including anxiety, depression, loneliness, stress management, loss of loved one.
 In addition there might be an issue with drugs or alcohol, food, and/or a sexual issue of which people often have difficulty finding they can control.
 People also see counselors because they “just don’t feel right” or because they are ready for personal growth and insight.

-Please contact our counseling center at 606-546-1684 for appointments or information.
+Please contact Justin Kitts at 606.546.1219 for information or counseling center referrals.
 All information will be kept confidential.
 Services are free to all students.

 The Center for Counseling is dedicated to providing quality psychological services to students of Union College.
 It is the intention of the Center to protect your confidential information as required by law and in keeping with your rights.
 Our standards are informed by Kentucky law.

 All information is private and will not be shared with anyone beyond the Center for Counseling staff.
 There may be times when a student is receiving services from both the Center for Counseling and Student Health Services.
 Information may be disclosed between these two offices under the same State statutes.

 No information, including the fact that you are receiving counseling, will be shared with relatives, professors, or university authorities without your written permission.
 The only exceptions are:

 - If there is risk of self-harm or to another person; counselors have a legal and ethical duty to do whatever is necessary to protect life;